JDPS/pricesentinel/CODE_OF_CONDUCT.md

 - Focusing on what is best for the community and the project
 - Showing empathy towards other community members

-Examples of unacceptable behavior include:
+Examples of unacceptable behaviour include:

-- The use of sexualized language or imagery and unwelcome sexual attention or advances
+- The use of sexualised language or imagery and unwelcome sexual attention or advances
-- Trolling, insulting or derogatory comments, and personal or political attacks
+- Trolling, insulting, or derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others’ private information (such as physical or email address) without explicit permission
-- Any other conduct which could reasonably be considered inappropriate in a professional setting
+- Any other conduct, which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

 Project maintainers have the right and responsibility to remove, edit, or reject:

 - comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or
-- temporarily or permanently ban any contributor for behavior that they deem inappropriate, threatening, offensive, or harmful.
+- temporarily or permanently ban any contributor for behaviour that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope